 magazine, one of the country's first city publications.
-There, he manages the magazine's social media endeavors and newsletter programs, updates the website's editorial content, writes for the Daily Agenda and Covered Dish blogs.
-To learn more about his projects at the magazine, visit his contributors page on the monthly's site.
+There, he managed the magazine's social media endeavors and newsletter programs, updated the website with editorial content from the print edition each month, and wrote for the Daily Agenda and Covered Dish blogs.
+To learn more about his projects at the magazine, visit his contributors page on the monthly's site

 , Reeves plugged away at various local and national newspapers and magazines and received a degree in media studies with minors in English and philosophy from Vassar College.
 The Sandy Springs native returned to his hometown in 2009 to escape the hassles of poststructuralist theory, immerse himself in Southern hospitality, and binge on pork belly.
 In his spare time, he enjoys reading the literature of Bret Easton Ellis and Anne Rivers Siddons, listening to Soundgarden and Sneaker Pimps, and watching anything written by Tina Fey.
 That, or getting outside and playing with his dog, Tucker.
 And he likes the Internet.
 A lot.